 GABRIELLA: Yeah, those names are all super Korean if you’ve ever known a Korean person.

 CAITLIN: Yeah, which I did know a lot of Korean people in high school, ’cause I went to a gifted program in LA.
 So, but how do you guys feel about Yona so far?

-PETER: Yeah, I think they kind of portray it through the light of that’s the type of life that her father wanted for her, which is why He… avoids international conflict and stuff like that.
-He wants his people to live in peace, so she is able to live in kind of a setting where she doesn’t need to worry about an opposing army or something like that.
+PETER: Yeah, I think they kind of portray it through the light of: that’s the type of life that her father wanted for her, which is why he avoids international conflict and stuff like that.
+He wants his people to live in peace, so she is able to live in a setting where she doesn’t need to worry about an opposing army or something like that.
 At least at the beginning.
 So I feel like that was kind of part and parcel to that.
 The lifestyle was kind of part of her father’s ideal.

-CAITLIN: Yeah, and she’s not going to be queen, whoever she marries will become king, she will be queen but it’s sort of the implication that she doesn’t need to worry about it, because she’s gonna be set up to marry someone who knows how to run the country.
+CAITLIN: Yeah, and she’s not going to be queen.
+Whoever she marries will become king.
+She will be queen but it’s sort of the implication that she doesn’t need to worry about it, because she’s gonna be set up to marry someone who knows how to run the country.
 Well, we’ll see how that turns out.
-I do think, Peter, there’s some parallels between Yona and Yoko in Twelve Kingdoms at the start.
+I do think, Peter, there’s some parallels between Yona and Youko in Twelve Kingdoms at the start.

 PETER: Mm, you think so?

-CAITLIN: I think so, not totally but they’re both sort of thrown—obviously Yoko didn’t have a Hak figure—but they’re both sort of torn out of these lives that they’ve known, and thrown into this terrifying, totally unfamiliar situation where they kinda have to survive and the whole world just seems hostile to them.
+CAITLIN: I think so.
+Not totally, but they’re both sort of thrown—obviously Youko didn’t have a Hak figure—but they’re both sort of torn out of these lives that they’ve known, and thrown into this terrifying, totally unfamiliar situation where they kinda have to survive and the whole world just seems hostile to them.